MehediH/Bulksplash/README.md

 Bulksplash lets you directly use the tool without going through the prompt interface.

-For example: `bulksplash --amount=50 --d=basket -c=https://unsplash.com/collections/9454911 --f --j` will download 50 featured images from the "Basketball" collection into the "test" sub-folder and generate a credits file.
+For example: `bulksplash --a=50 --d=basket -c=https://unsplash.com/collections/9454911 --f --j --k=API_KEY` will download 50 featured images from the "Basketball" collection into the "test" sub-folder and generate a credits file.

 Available options: